 Councilmember Saldaña asked of the timeline for voting on the proposed revisions.
 Mr. Segovia replied that feedback from the current meeting would be utilized to draft an Ordinance for presentation to the full City Council in January 2018.
 Councilmember Saldaña asked of safety requirements to determine police presence.
 Mr. Segovia replied that it would be dependent on location, size of the event, and potential security risks.
-Councilmember Saldaña asked that liaisons be considered in lieu of SAPD Officers to alleviate citizen discomfort with police interactions and suggested a Pilot Program beginning with community liaisons before transitioning to regular interaction with SAPD.
+Councilmember Saldaña asked that liaisons be considered in lieu of SAPD Officers to alleviate citizen discomfort with police interactions.
 Mr. Segovia recommended that the use of a liaison be the exception rather than the rule.